AdHive launches AI-powered platform to promote ICOs

 In addition to the influencer marketing tool, the platform offers a campaign management system that uses AI to optimize campaign delivery, although it isn’t an AI-only system.

 “Our platform is highly automated, and we are proud to offer our clients a service that allows them to create a campaign by pressing just one button,” Kuzmin said.
 “After receiving a request for a campaign, our manager will contact the advertiser and propose an optimal offer.
-Our Artificial Intelligence will be monitoring how the task is being completed, which allows us to significantly speed up and automate the process of collecting analytics for the output of commercials so that a full-scale advertising campaign could be launched in one day.”
+Our artificial intelligence will be monitoring how the task is being completed, which allows us to significantly speed up and automate the process of collecting analytics for the output of commercials so that a full-scale advertising campaign could be launched in one day.”

 The crypto space is, famously, awash with money right now.
 While that’s good news for those launching projects, it has also meant that service providers have raised their prices, which puts pressure on the entire ecosystem.
 So how much does AdHive’s platform cost?